sajid4708/SajidGit/README.md

 7)KotlinFlow fetches data from remote sources and Updates LiveData

+9) Screens used
-List Screen = "Where Git pulic repo's are listed" Search Screen ="Where Git Repo's can be searched"
+   List Screen Fragment = "Where Git pulic repo's are listed" Search Screen Fragment ="Where Git Repo's can be searched" GitRepoActivity Screen =which holds ListScreen Fragment and Search Screen Fragment

+8) Activity View Model is shared to Both the Fragment Screen

+9)Each Fragment has a seperate view Model to populate Ui

+10)Ui Data Survives in ViewModel even after Configuration changes

+11) Showed Some Api Error and Db Fetch Errors as Toast

 App Usescases: